awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + Before CloudFront returns the response to the viewer \(viewer response\)

-For more information, see [How You Decide Which CloudFront Event to Use to Trigger a Lambda Function](lambda-how-to-choose-event.md)\.
+For more information, see [How to Decide Which CloudFront Event to Use to Trigger a Lambda Function](lambda-how-to-choose-event.md)\.

 ### Lambda Function ARN<a name="DownloadDistValuesLambdaFunctionARN"></a>

 Specify the Amazon Resource Name \(ARN\) of the Lambda function that you want to add a trigger for\.
-To learn how to get the ARN for a function, see step 1 of the procedure [Adding Triggers for CloudFront Events \(CloudFront Console\)](lambda-create-functions.md#lambda-create-functions-add-triggers-cloudfront-console)\.
+To learn how to get the ARN for a function, see step 1 of the procedure [ Adding Triggers by Using the CloudFront Console](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-add-triggers.html#lambda-edge-add-triggers-cf-console)\.

 ## Distribution Details<a name="DownloadDistValuesGeneral"></a>